galaxyproject/training-material/topics/ecology/tutorials/Obitools-metabarcoding/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. How do you verify the operation is successfull?
+> 1. How do you verify the operation is successful?
 > 2. How many sequences are kept?
 Discarded?
 >
 > > ### {% icon solution %} Solution